List of footballers with 500 or more goals

 Media outlets like Sky Sports, ESPN, and Globo Esporte argue that for Pelé and his era, friendly matches were important and their goals should count, while journalist Hugh McIlvanney called them "profit-making excursions" with little "relevance to Pelé's reality", and Jonathan Liew said many friendlies were "against up-country teams or down-at-heel invitational sides".
 When Argentinian forward Lionel Messi was reported to have broken the record for most goals at a single club (644 for Barcelona), Pelé's former club Santos denied it, saying 448 of Pelé's friendly goals had been uncounted, arguing many were against "the best teams of all time", a point Pelé supported by updating his tally to 1,283 on Instagram.
-Barcelona responded that because Bican, Pelé, Erwin Helmchen, and Abe Lenstra scored mostly in leagues below national level, those goals shouldn't count, and goals from wartime matches, lower tiers, and regional divisions by players like Bican, Ferenc Deák, Puskás, Seeler, Müller, Túlio Maravilha, and Robert Lewandowski are also disputed.
+Barcelona responded that because Bican, Pelé, Erwin Helmchen, and Abe Lenstra scored mostly in leagues below national level, those goals should not count, and goals from wartime matches, lower tiers, and regional divisions by players like Bican, Ferenc Deák, Puskás, Seeler, Müller, Túlio Maravilha, and Robert Lewandowski are also disputed.

+Lionel Messi (left) has scored the most goals for one club, with 672 goals for Barcelona.
+Pelé (center) held the world record for most goals for roughly 45 years, while Imre Schlosser was the first footballer to score 500 goals.

-In 2021, Portuguese forward Cristiano Ronaldo was reported to have broken the record by scoring his 760th goal, although it was widely accepted as impossible to confirm with certainty since stats from earlier eras are often disputed, as noted by journalist Jonathan Wilson and Corriere dello Sport editor Ivan Zazzaroni, who noted German striker Helmchen may have scored 981 goals.
-Ronaldo said: "the world has changed since then and football has changed as well, but this doesn't mean we can just erase history according to our interests".
+In 2021, Portuguese forward Cristiano Ronaldo was reported to have broken the record by scoring his 760th goal, although it was widely accepted as impossible to confirm with certainty since stats from earlier eras are often disputed, as observed by journalist Jonathan Wilson and Corriere dello Sport editor Ivan Zazzaroni, who said German striker Helmchen may have scored 981 goals.
+Ronaldo said "the world has changed since then and football has changed as well, but this doesn't mean we can just erase history according to our interests."
 Other claims exist; Guinness World Records credits Pelé with the "most career goals" at 1,279, and Brazilian striker Romário claimed his 1,000th goal in 2007 but later admitted it included friendlies; they are reported to have scored 767 and 772 goals respectively, with Pelé's total including one goal for the military team and nine for the state team of São Paulo at the State Team Championship.
-The Encyclopædia Britannica notes Brazilian Arthur Friedenreich is "officially recognised" by FIFA to have scored 1,329 goals, though there is little evidence.
+The Encyclopædia Britannica observes that Brazilian Arthur Friedenreich is "officially recognised" by FIFA to have scored 1,329 goals, although there is little evidence.
 In March 2022, Ronaldo surpassed Bican's estimated 805 goals.
 In 2024, Ronaldo stated his intent to become the first player to reach 1,000 career goals before his retirement, a feat regularly questioned by media.

-List

-With 672 goals for Barcelona, Lionel Messi has scored the most goals for one club.

-Pelé held the world record for around 45 years.

-Josef Bican is credited by FIFA with 805 goals.

-Imre Schlosser, the first footballer to score 500 goals.

-Alfredo Di Stéfano, the first South American to score 500 goals.

-Karim Benzema, the most recent to score 500 goals.
+Footballers with 500 or more goals

-According to the IFFHS and other media outlets, 26 players are credited with scoring 500 or more goals in top-level professional football competitions:
+According to the IFFHS and other media outlets, 27 male players are credited with scoring 500 or more goals in top-level professional football competitions: